 Racism is the belief in the superiority of one race over another, which often results in discrimination and prejudice towards people based on their race or ethnicity.
 (Source)

-These racism movies on Netflix include documentaries, classic movies, and modern biographical dramas.
+These racist movies on Netflix include documentaries, classic movies, and modern biographical dramas.

 Add these movies about racism to your Netflix list.